 Frank Magliochetti is Managing Partner for Parcae Capital

 North Andover, Massachusetts

 This column of posts is directed at the Healthcare Industry.
-Frank plans to release a new site dedicated to the industry.
-He currently assists companies who are building, restructuring, transforming and resurrecting there business’s.
+Frank plans to release new sites dedicated to the industry.
+Frank currently assists companies who are building, restructuring, transforming and resurrecting there business’s.
 An example of his client base are, Xenetic Biosciences , IPC Medical Corp, Just Fellowship Corp, Environmental Services Inc., Parsons Post House LLC, ClickStream Corporation as well as having a business talk radio show; The Business Architect on the URBN network.